Skip to content

 2. Files under an item's root, mostly the notes/ subdirectory (create, rename, upload, overwrite).

-It does not touch .git/, does not move or rename item directories, does not run shell commands other than the user-configured open_with.* / pdf_viewer / terminal.launcher_command chains.
+It does not touch .git/, does not move or rename item directories, does not run shell commands other than the user-configured open_with.* / pdf_viewer / terminal.launchers[].command chains and the repositories[].run / force_stop strings.

-Every mutation is exposed as a POST route defined in src-tauri/src/server.rs.
-If a route isn't listed here, condash doesn't write.
+Every mutation is exposed as an IPC verb on the CondashApi interface in src/shared/api.ts.
+If a verb isn't listed here, condash doesn't write.

 README edits